clawstudios/wholesome-cli/README.md

  - [Flutter](https://flutter.dev/docs/get-started/install)

 ## Installation
-Since the tool is still in development and it is in an early version for testing, you must install it from the git repository either locally or online.
+Wholesome-cli now is a (pub.dev package)[https://pub.dev/packages/wholesome_cli/versions/1.0.0] and you can install the stable version from pub, or installit from this repo if you want the latest dev version.

+### Pub
+    pub global activate wholesome_cli

-### Online
+### Git Online
 You can install the tool from this repo link by running the following line:

     pub global activate --source git https://github.com/clawstudios/wholesome-cli.git

-### Local
+### Git Local
 If you cloned the repository, you can install the tool with the following line replacing `<path>` with the path where the repo is located on your computer.

     pub global activate --source path <path>